 \subsection{Timing Analysis}

-This section explores the time trade-offs presented by the proposed methodologies.
-A time investment exists to train the task-net and loss-net used in the CSG approaches.
-However, once trained, the task-net can quickly generate solutions to 2SP by computing a forward pass through the task-net and solving ($\zeta$-SAA) on the resulting $K$ surrogate scenarios.
-The following constitutes the relevant computation times: \begin{itemize} \item \textbf{MMD Training:} Time taken to train the task-net via DCSG. \item \textbf{Surrogate Solution Calculation:} Time taken to pass through the task network and compute an optimal solution to the ($\zeta$-SAA) problem for all $n_{\text{eval}}$ contextual problems in the evaluation set. \item \textbf{2SP Solve:} Time taken to solve all $n_{\text{eval}}$ contextual 2SPs in the evaluation set to optimality. \item \textbf{MMD Loss Evaluation:} Time taken to calculate the loss $\ell_{\text{opt}}$ over the training sample $S$. \item \textbf{Loss-Net Training:} Time taken to train the loss network. \item \textbf{Static Training:} Time taken to train the task network via Static-PCSG. \item \textbf{Dynamic Training:} Time taken to train the task network via Dynamic-PCSG. \end{itemize}
+This section explores the time investment trade-offs presented by the proposed methodologies.
+A time investment exists to train the Task-Net and Loss-Net used in the CSG approaches.
+However, once trained, the Task-Net can quickly generate solutions to 2SP by computing a forward pass through the Task-Net and solving ($\bs{\zeta}$-SAA) on the resulting $K$ surrogate scenarios.
+The following processes detail the different training and evaluation stages: \begin{itemize} \item \textbf{MMD Training:} Time taken to train the Task-Net via DCSG. \item \textbf{Surrogate Solution Calculation:} Time taken to pass through the Task-Net and compute an optimal solution to ($\bs{\zeta}$-SAA) for all $n_{\text{eval}}$ contextual problems in the evaluation set. \item \textbf{2SP Solve:} Time taken to solve all $n_{\text{eval}}$ contextual two-stage stochastic programs in the evaluation set to optimality. \item \textbf{MMD Loss Evaluation:} Time taken to calculate the loss $\ell_{\text{opt}}$ over $S$. \item \textbf{Loss-Net Training:} Time taken to train the loss network. \item \textbf{Static Training:} Time taken to train the Task-Net via Static-PCSG. \item \textbf{Dynamic Training:} Time taken to train the Task-Net via Dynamic-PCSG. \end{itemize}

-The computation times for the processes above are shown in Tables \ref{tab:CVaR_times} and \ref{tab:MNV_times} for both the CVaR and MNV experiments, respectively, and are located in Appendix \ref{appendix:timing}.
+The computation times for the processes above are shown in Tables \ref{tab:CVaR_times} and \ref{tab:MNV_times} for both the CVaR and MNV experiments, respectively, and are located in Section \ref{appendix:timing}.
 Tables \ref{tab:CVaR_times} and \ref{tab:MNV_times} indicate that CSG's trade-off between training time and quick surrogate solution evaluations can be worth it.
 For example, when $K = 40$, CSG can solve 312 CVaR instances in approximately $33$ seconds using the dynamic approach with $\lambda = 10240$.
 The resulting solutions have a median optimality gap of $5.07\%$.
 Similar statements also hold for MNV.
 Although the CSG methods require additional time to train $\bs{f}$, this time is incurred offline and is justified by repeatedly solving 2SPs in different contexts.